Build your knowledge of universal connectivity

 - industrial controllers, and

-- military electronics.
+- consumer and automotive electronics.

+Students get invaluable hands-on experience with quick prototyping using FGPAs from Xilinx.
 Learn to design and test hardware and software innovations of the future as you prepare for high-paying jobs in the industry.

 Embedded Systems certificate program objectives